ACM Multimedia 2026 Grand Challenge

 $$ \mathrm{Score}_{A2} = \frac{1}{21}\sum_{i=1}^{21}\mathrm{QWK}(y_i, \hat{y}_i) $$

-Ranking uses mean QWK, then mean MAE, then mean CCC as tie-breakers.
+Ranking uses mean QWK, then mean MAE as tie-breakers.

 Registration

-The rankings of our challenge are based on the CodaLab Leaderboard.
-Entrants will need to register on CodaLab using the GROUP NAME provided on the EULA, or the email used to send the EULA, in order to upload results and view the rankings.
-We will provide the CodaLab link when the challenge is released.
+The rankings of our challenge are based on the CodaBench Leaderboard.
+Entrants will need to register on CodaBench using the GROUP NAME provided on the EULA, or the email used to send the EULA, in order to upload results and view the rankings.
+We will provide the CodaBench link when the challenge is released.

 To further safeguard the security and compliance of the data, please complete the following steps before contacting us to request access to the challenge:

-1. Download the MPDD Dataset License Agreement PDF: User License Agreement (must be signed by a full-time faculty member or researcher; applications not following this rule may be ignored).
+1. Download the AdoDAS Dataset License Agreement PDF: User License Agreement (must be signed by a full-time faculty member or researcher; applications not following this rule may be ignored).

 2. Carefully review the agreement.
 It outlines in detail the usage specifications, restrictions, and the responsibilities and obligations of the licensee.
 Please read the document thoroughly to ensure complete understanding of all terms and conditions.